Hiranyaloka/mt-plugin-moredata/README.markdown

 ## CHOOSING TAGS AND SEPARATORS ##
 You can configure the open and close tags and the data and hash separator strings.
 The data separator and hash separator strings can be the same if you wish.

 If your separator character appears in your data, be sure to add quotes around the string (see [Text::CSV documentation](http://search.cpan.org/~makamaka/Text-CSV-1.21/lib/Text/CSV.pm)).
+For example, this array works:

+---names=
+"Payton, Walter", "Singletary, Michael", "Perry, William" ...

 Avoid having your open tags appearing in the preceding content or your close tags appearing in subsequent content.

 You data identifiers can have spaces like `---first name=` or be empty `---=`.
 In the former you would use `moredata="first name"`.
 The latter would be `moredata=""`.
 But don't use the bareword modifier `moredata` without at least the name argument, even if it is the empty string.

+## DEPENDENCIES ##
+Requires the Text::CSV module.
+As of version 0.60, the `Text::CSV` module is bundled into extlib.
+Of course you will enjoy a considerable speed increase if your system has the Text::CSV_XS module installed.

 ## CHANGELOG ##
+- version 0.6  Add the MoreDataBlog tag and respective plugin configuration field.
+Also bundled Text::CSV in extlib.
 - version 0.5: Add the MoreData custom field and improve documentation and examples.
 - version 0.4: Collects multiple instances of same-named data sets from within a larger dataset.
 Also ignores blank lines in a hash datastring.